jasonmrimer/ImageInThat/README.md

-CSMC495_ImageInThat
+ImageInThat
 ===================

-CMSC495 Trends in Computer Science.
-This class project will create and recognize basic shapes in an image.
+This project attempts to create basic geometric shapes then recognize those basic shapes from an image.
+It attempts several different methods to varying degrees of success.